Nibezak/payflow-package/docs/core/reference/payments.md

 ## Overview

-Lunar takes a driver based approach with Payments, meaning you are free to use either add ons to support the provider you wish to use, or you can create your own to meet your exact needs.
+Payflow takes a driver based approach with Payments, meaning you are free to use either add ons to support the provider you wish to use, or you can create your own to meet your exact needs.

 ## Configuration

-All configuration for payments is located in `config/lunar/payments.php`.
+All configuration for payments is located in `config/payflow/payments.php`.
 Here you can specify different types of payments and the driver each one should use.

 ```php